BasPieren/frontend-applications/README.md

 > Intro to Vue.js tutorial

-After following all the tutorials I started work on the project itself sins I got the feeling I had the hang of the basics.
+After following all the tutorials I started work on the project itself sinds I got the feeling I had the hang of the basics.
 I created the `frontend-applications` directory and installed Vue with `node install vue` which installed vue in de `node_modules` directory.

 My document looked something like this: